AmericanRework/Pico-2x-BLDC/README.md

 **Plans/Stuff that's broken, rough order:**

-- Finish this documentation.
-Parts list looking at you.
 - Current sense is at best not super calibrated, at worst needs work.
 Functions well enough to shut down the amp if current limit is hit.
 - Test both DC and BLDC motors with an encoder instead of halls.
 - Build more robots using this amp.
 - Test it up to 240vdc/10A.
 Should work?
 - Connect JUST the 2304's to a Mesa FPGA board running linuxCNC.
-Yep. dump the pico and put your own brain on this.
+Yep.
+Dump the pico and put your own brain on these drivers.
 - I2C should work via pico pins GP17 and GP16.
 I think there is also now software CAN for the 2040 - loose 25% or so of one core but get CAN.
 Should be able to get it working.

 **Next board iteration:**